-Although taking into account the plans of other agents to achieve cooperation has been identified as an interesting topic of artificial intelligence research for a considerable amount of time (Konolige and Nilsson 1980), the application of implicit coordination has been limited almost exclusively to the fields of probabilistic robotics (Stulp et al. 2006; Anderson and Papanikolopoulos 2008; Hollinger et al. 2009) and Dec-POMDPs (Spaan et al. 2006).
-While existing classical planning approaches rely on continual (re-)planning (Brenner and Nebel 2009), the work we present in this paper is situated in the context of (multi-agent) epistemic planning, which can be approached algorithmically either by compilation to classical planning (Albore et al. 2009; Kominis and Geffner 2015; Muise et al. 2015) or by search in the space of "nested" (Bolander and Andersen 2011; Engesser et al. 2015) or "shallow" knowledge states (Petrick and Bacchus 2002; 2004; Petrick and Foster 2013).
+Although taking into account the plans of other agents to achieve cooperation has been identified as an interesting topic of artificial intelligence research for a considerable amount of time (Konolige and Nilsson 1980), the application of implicit coordination has been limited almost exclusively to the fields of probabilistic robotics (Stulp, Isik, and Beetz 2006; Anderson and Papanikolopoulos 2008; Hollinger et al. 2009) and Dec-POMDPs (Spaan, Gordon, and Vlassis 2006).
+While existing classical planning approaches rely on continual (re-)planning (Brenner and Nebel 2009), the work we present in this paper is situated in the context of (multi-agent) epistemic planning, which can be approached algorithmically either by compilation to classical planning (Albore, Palacios, and Geffner 2009; Kominis and Geffner 2015; Muise et al. 2015) or by search in the space of "nested" (Bolander and Andersen 2011;